Portland ME

 Climb The Portland Observatory

 Nautical buffs will enjoy a visit to The Portland Observatory on Munjoy Hill.
 Built in 1807, the observatory is the last wooden signal tower in North America.
-It’s also one of the few structures that survived the Great Fire of 1866 that devastated much of the city.
+It’s also one of the few structures that survived the Great Fire of 1866.

 Ride a Train at the Maine Narrow Gauge Railroad Co. & Museum